 - Prostate-specific antigen (PSA) levels.
 PSA is a substance produced by the prostate gland.
 It is normal to secrete small amounts of PSA into the bloodstream.
 Larger amounts of PSA in the bloodstream usually signal that the prostate gland is enlarged, infected, or malignant.
 PSA levels are determined by a simple blood test.
 The higher the number, the more likely the patient is to have prostate cancer.

 - PSA velocity.
-Several studies indicate that when PSA levels increase sharply in the months before surgery, the cancer is likely to be aggressive.
-A significant rise is 50% within 6 months.
+Several studies indicate that when PSA levels increase sharply, the cancer is likely to be aggressive.

 - Gleason score.
-The Gleason score "grades" tumors on the basis of how abnormal, or normal they look when the tissue is examined under a microscope.
+The cells in the tumor are graded on the basis of how abnormal, or normal they look when the tissue is examined under a microscope.
 The tumor is given a grade, from 1-5.
-The two most common abnormal areas are evaluated.
+The two most abnormal areas are evaluated.
 These numbers are then added.
+This number is called the Gleason score.
 The higher the number, the more aggressive the tumor and the more likely its spread.
-A grade of 4 or less means that cancer cells look similar to normal prostate cells.
-Grades 5 to 7 fall under the intermediate risk range.
-Grades 8 to 10 indicate that cells look least like normal prostate gland cells.
+A tumor with a Gleason score of 6 or lower is less likely to spread.

 The stages of prostate cancer refer to the cancer size and how far it has spread.
 The stages are:

-- Localized Prostate Cancer is stage T1a to stage T2C.
+- Localized Prostate Cancer is stage I to stage IIIA.
 At this stage, the tumor is confined to the prostate.

-- Regional Prostate Cancer, also known as local extension, is stage T3a, T3b or T4.
+- Regional Prostate Cancer, also known as local extension, is stage IIIB to IVA.
 The tumor has grown through the prostate capsule, either into the seminal vesicles (a pair of glands next to the prostate) or into nearby muscles and organs.

-- Metastatic Prostate Cancer is referred to as M1, or if lymph nodes are involved, it is referred to as N1.
-The tumor has spread to the pelvic lymph nodes or more distant parts of the body.
+- Metastatic Prostate Cancer is referred to as stage IVB.
+The tumor has spread to the distant lymph nodes or more distant parts of the body.

 Attention to the general health of a patient as well as the patient's wishes are also an important part of treatment decisions.